arvimal/BootCamp/014-Docker/README.md

 * The containers are launced from images.
 * Images can be stored in a registry.
 * A container is the running instance of an image.

-### NOTE:
 * Containers are started from images, hence is analogous to processes spawned from a binary.
-* Containers, even if stopped, are available to be started again. ie..
-A once-started container need not be spawned from the image again.
-It will be present till it's deleted using `docker rm <container-name> [or container id]`.
-* Docker images downloaded from any registries are stored in /var/lib/docker/devicemapper/devicemapper/data, which is an EXT4 filesystem.

 ## Layering
 * Each image is made up of layers.